BleekerLab/protocols/bioinformatics/README.md

 ## Blast server (Sequence Server) for tomato genomics

-The following link redirects to a Sequence Server implementation that allows you to perform BLAST on custom resources.
+The following link redirects to a Sequence Server implementation that allows you to perform BLAST on custom resources: http://genseq-h0.science.uva.nl/SeqServ/

 Available resources:
 - 19 Trinity-assembled de novo transcriptomes of wild tomato genotypes.